Colorado Total Breast Health at Rose Medical Center

-Most women with early-stage breast cancer choose to undergo breast conserving surgery, rather than a full removal of the breast.
+Most women with early-stage breast cancer choose to undergo breast-conserving surgery, rather than a full removal of the breast.
 During this surgery, the surgical team is concerned first with removing all the tumor and next with conserving as much healthy breast tissue as possible.
-Rose surgeons are now able to conserve healthy tissue in an easier, more convenient way using the SCOUT® wire-free radar localization system.
+Rose surgeons are now able to conserve healthy tissue in an easier, more convenient way using a wire-free radar localization system.

 Benefits of radar localization include:

 - The ability to place the device on a separate day, increasing convenience and lessening patient anxiety

 - The device is not externally visible after placement and will not restrict daily activities.

 - Placement beforehand may minimize wait time on the day of surgery.